hsia947/Multi-BioNER/README.md

 This project provides a neural network based multi-task learning framework for biomedical named entity recognition (BioNER).

 The implementation is based on the PyTorch library.
-Our model collectively trains different biomedical entity types to build a unified model that benefits the training of each single entity type and achieves a significantly better performance compared with the state-of- the-art BioNER systems.
+Our model collectively trains different biomedical entity types to build a unified model that benefits the training of each single entity type and achieves a significantly better performance compared with the state-of-the-art BioNER systems.

 ## Quick Links